JetRichardLee/JetRichardLee/README.md

 - Hi, I'm Jiate Li, and came from China.
-- Currently studying at National University of Singapore for a MsC degree.
-Finished undergraduate at Zhejiang University.
+- Currently working as an independent.
+Obtained my Master of Computing degree at National University of Singapore and my Bachelor degree at Zhejiang University.
-- Interested in machine learning, including deep reinforcement learning and graph nerual network.
+- Interested in machine learning, including trustworthy machine learning and graph nerual network.
-- Please reach me by emailing at 3127126532@qq.com.
+- Please reach me by emailing at 3180105633@zju.edu.cn.

 <!---
 JetRichardLee/JetRichardLee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.